 Managing a good IT documentation have been a very tedious and boring task for a long time and pretty daunting for most people.
 But it doesn’t have to be today, because there are tools and software that does this for you automatically – like vScope!

-There are of course far more reasons than those I mentioned today, but you get the general idea.
-The point of IT documentation isn’t to reduce or remove human involvement, but to stimulate and make it more efficient and create a common platform for the entire IT.
+There are of course far more reasons than those mentioned here, but you get the general idea.
+The point of IT documentation isn’t to reduce or remove human involvement, but to stimulate and make it more efficient.